ROCm/rocm-blogs/blogs/artificial-intelligence/lora-fundamentals/README.md

 We then fine-tune this network to improve its performance for a category in which it doesn't initially perform well.

-* Hardware: We use an AMD Instinct GPU with [ROCm](https://github.com/RadeonOpenCompute/ROCm).
+* Hardware: We use an AMD Instinct GPU with [ROCm 5.7.0](https://github.com/RadeonOpenCompute/ROCm).
 * Software: PyTorch, tqdm

 ### Getting started

 1. Import the packages.
-There is no specific version requirement for PyTorch or ROCm.

     ``` python
     import torch